Degree Fulfillment

 In addition to the core requirements and the major requirements, many students will meet part of the 124 points required for the bachelor's degree with elective courses chosen from a range of programs and departments.
 Elective courses are those that count towards the 124 point minimum and are not used to meet specific core or major requirements.

-Students are encouraged to choose as electives those courses that will broaden their knowledge base, provide an opportunity to acquire or improve certain skills, introduce them to a new field of inquiry, or give them access to a unique Columbia strength or resource.
+Students are encouraged to choose as electives those courses that will broaden their knowledge base, provide an opportunity to acquire or improve certain skills, introduce them to a new field of inquiry, or give them access to unique Columbia strengths or resources.
+Personal interests as well as professional objectives often inform the selection of elective courses.

 Professional Courses